pantelis-classes/docs.collaborative-robotics/environments/aws/robomaker/_index.md

 The single most important source of information on each AWS service is the developer guide.
 Robomaker's guide is [Here](https://docs.aws.amazon.com/robomaker/latest/dg/what-is-robomaker.html)

+## Debugging

+For debugging code, use c9 development instances.
+Select Ubuntu 18.04 or 20.04 instances.
+They will provide a native linux environment to do your work.
 ## Cost Estimate and Management

 The biggest [cost of the service](https://aws.amazon.com/robomaker/pricing/) is clearly associated with the simulation runs.